 Make Your Choice

 Click or touch a link below to go immediately to the new or old tutorial.
-Scroll down to read about differences explained below.
+Or scroll down on this page to read about major differences.

 Go to the new improved tutorial: 2016 version.
 Go to the old unchanged tutorial: 2012-2015 version, expanded from original 2002 version.